Officiating Bishop: Bishop Peggy A. Johnson

 Endorsement of episcopal candidate: No

-Other resolutions adopted by the conference: Typical, annual clergy compensation and benefits resolutions, plus annual local mission support for Advance Special projects.
+Other resolutions adopted by the conference: The usual, annual clergy compensation and benefits resolutions, insurance package, rental and housing allowances for retired or disabled ministers.

 Was there a push at your conference to elect younger delegates?
-Yes, in 2019.
-See 2020 report.
+No

 Did your clergy session approve any openly gay candidates for ministry?
 No.